Updated March 9, 2021

 So, What Are Your Options?

-As long as your air conditioning system is running smoothly, you don’t need to take any action when the refrigerant regulations change on January 1st, 2020.
-Once maintenance or AC repair work obliges you to add refrigerant to your system, though, you have three basic options:
+As long as your air conditioning system is running smoothly, you don’t need to take any action.
+But once maintenance or AC repair work requires you to add refrigerant to your system, you have three basic options:

 - You can talk to an HVAC technician about retrofitting your existing system to work with R410A.
 As noted above, this will almost certainly void your warranty.
 The cost of the parts required and the labor to do the job right may add up to be nearly as expensive as buying an all-new air conditioner.